navin-neu/CuePointGrooveMachine/readme.md

 2) Edit the `max.java.config` file under `java-doc` and add the folder containing `CuePointCalc.class` as an additional search path.

-I recommend the first option as its a bit more straightforward.
+I recommend the first option, personally.

-*I do not have a mac to confirm this.
+*I do not have a Mac to confirm this.
 Please let me know if the path is innacurate!

 **How do I use it?**